-Provide a project summary and write a high-level mission statement and describe the vision, goals, desired outcomes and objectives of the project.
-This will guide your team during the next phases of your project.
+Provide a project summary and write a high-level mission statement.
+Describe the vision, goals, desired outcomes, and objectives of the project.
+This will guide your team throughout all phases of your project.

-While providing the context, ask yourself below questions;
+To clarify the context, ask yourself the following questions;

 - Why is the client want this project?

 - Which problems will be solved with the help of this project?

 - What are the objectives?

 - Which metrics can be used to define success?